Photograph Giant Pandas, Serene Landscapes & Rare Wildlife in Remote Nature Reserves

 Spend two full days photographing the exquisite natural beauty of Jiuzhiagou

 National Park, a UNESCO World Heritage Site and UN Biosphere Reserve deep in the Minshan Mountains.
-China's premier national park, Jiuzhaigou offers birdwatching on easy boardwalk hikes through this high mountain valley.
-The park's idyllic backdrop of steep peaks, ravines, forest, meadows, marshes, wildflowers, and a multitude of lakes and waterfalls provides endless photography opportunities.
+China's most celebrated national park, Jiuzhaigou offers easy boardwalk hikes through a high mountain valley against an idyllic backdrop of steep peaks, ravines, forest, meadows, marshes, wildflowers, and a multitude of lakes and waterfalls that provide endless photography opportunities.
 Supreme among these scenes is a series of terraced limestone pools filled with aquamarine water, which flows over ledges in crystalline cascades.
 The park's karst geology has created one of the greatest places on earth to photograph waterfalls, and we’ll practice long exposure techniques to capture the motion of the water.

 On an excursion to Long Lake at the head of the valley, we are surrounded by dramatic high-mountain vistas.
 Local legend holds that a Loch Ness-type monster inhabits the deep turquoise waters of the lake.
-Yet Jiuzhaigou is more than just spectacular scenery: the park encompasses 220 bird species, and many endangered plants and animals including the giant panda, Sichuan golden monkey, Sichuan takin, and numerous orchids and rhododendrons.
-Nine Tibetan villages are also located inside the park, and we’ll enjoy a special lunch prepared by a local Tibetan family in their home, followed by time to take photos in the adjacent village beneath the fluttering prayer flags.
-After lunch, those who wish can return to the hotel to relax or do some shopping, while others may opt to stay in the park for a longer walk with excellent bird photography prospects.
+More than 220 bird species inhabit the park, and lavish plant life includes orchids and showy rhododendrons.
+Nine Tibetan villages are also located within the park bounds, and we’ll enjoy a special lunch prepared by a local Tibetan family in their home, followed by time to take photos in the adjacent village beneath the fluttering prayer flags.
+After lunch, those who wish can return to the hotel to relax or do some shopping, while others may opt to stay in the park for a longer birding walk.
 A Tibetan music and dance show is an option this evening.